devch105/devch105/README.md

 ## 🚀 About Me

 - 💼 Software Engineer passionate about backend engineering and distributed systems
+- 🟢 Open to new **Software Engineer / Java Backend / SDE-1** opportunities
 - 🌱 Currently learning System Design, Apache Kafka, Kubernetes, and AI Engineering
 - 🔭 Currently building **AskPDF** — an AI-powered document assistant (React + Spring Boot + LLM APIs) that answers questions from uploaded PDFs with citations
 - 💡 Interested in Backend Development, Microservices, Cloud Computing, and AI Applications